Checking whether a word is Hamming-isometric in linear time: Algorithms for checking whether a word is Hamming-isometric

 The pseudo code of the technique is given in Algorithm 1.
-We maintain a variable $\ell$ which gives after line 5 of Algorithm 1 the index of $u_i$ of the current mismatch between $u_i$ and $u_0$.
+We maintain a variable $\ell$ which gives, after the line 4 of Algorithm 1, the index of the current mismatch between $u_i$ and $u_0$.
 A variable $d$ contains the current Hamming distance between $u[i] \cdots u[i + \ell -1]$ and $u[0] \cdots u[\ell -1]$.
-It is increased by 1 line 13 since a mismatch has been found.
+It is increased by 1 at the line 8 since a mismatch has been found.

 Since there are at most $O(k)$ LCA queries for each index $i$, this can be done in $O(k)$ time.
 The overall time complexity is thus $O(kn)$ and the space complexity is $O(n)$.